melisabardhi/melisabardhi.github.io/_posts/2020-12-14-challenges_in_machine_learning.markdown

 Due to both the lack of examples in biomedical image processing and complexity of images studied, segmentation can be incorrect and wrongly diagnose a patient.
 The classification of biomedical images almost always has to be verified by a certified professional after being segmented by AI.

 The gravity of a single mistake in these applications varies.
 In cases where human lives are involved - arresting someone, identifying a terrorist, diagnosing a disease - ethical treatment of data and accurate results are of utmost importance.
-As AI increases its capabilities, we must ensure proper checks , diverse data, and ethical standards for research.
+As AI increases its capabilities, we must ensure proper checks, diverse data, and ethical standards for research.